sugiuraii/WebSocketGaugeClientNeo/docs/MeterPrimitive.md

 ## <a name="introduction">Introduction</a>
 This library currently have 3 types of meter primitive parts.
-Each parts extnends the PIXI.Container parts, and can be treated like PIXI.Container.
+Each parts extends the PIXI.Container parts, and can be treated like PIXI.Container.
 To view the source code of meter primitives, refer [WebSocketGaugeClientNeo/src/lib/Graphics](../src/lib/Graphics).

 ### Setup options
 Each meter primitive classes have "Option" class to describe the setting.
-Before construct the parts instance (by `new` statement), it is better to describe the metter seeting like this..
+Before construct the parts instance (by `new` statement), it is better to describe the meter setting like this..
 ```js
 // Create "Option" object and input the settings.
 const waterTempProgressBarOptions = new CircularProgressBarOptions();